arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/JSA_put_api_simple_first_example.md

 @RESTDESCRIPTION

-{% hint 'warning' %}
-Till ArangoDB versions 3.2.13 and 3.3.7 this API is quite expensive.
-A more lightweight alternative is to use the [HTTP Cursor API](../AqlQueryCursor/README.md).
-Starting from versions 3.2.14 and 3.3.8 this performance impact is not an issue anymore, as the internal implementation of the API has changed.
-{% endhint %}

 This will return the first document matching a given example.

 Returns a result containing the document or *HTTP 404* if no